RogerHuba/roger_python_guide/class_36/facilitator.md

 # Challenges

-## Individual Challenge #1 (20 Min) -> Review (30 Min)
+## Individual Challenge #1 (15 Min) -> Review (30 Min)

 WB only.
 Individual.
-Given a list, write a function that takes in the list and sums up the numers in the list.
-You can assume you will always get a list, there will always be at least one item in the list, and there will only be whole numbers (may be positive or negative).
+Given 2 numbers and an operator (+-*/), write a function that returns the (sum, difference, product, or quotient).
+You may get negative and positive ints, and zero.
+The problem will be handled like number1 + number2, number1 / number2, number1 + number2, number1 - number2.

 Have every individual share their WB and critique items on the WB.
 Do not critique the code or algo (not enough time)